Raos2806/SoftwareEngineering/Documents/use_cases/UC1_play_the_game.md

 ## 1.1 Brief Description
 This use case is about the actual gameplay of the application.
 The player (user) can freely move their character within the limits given by the rules of the game.
 This means he can:
--move his character to the left or to the right at a set speed -jump upwards a set distance
+- move his character to the left or to the right at a set speed
+- jump upwards a set distance
--can move to the left or right while jumping
+- can move to the left or right while jumping
--has to overcome obstacles while moving towards the goal at the end of the level at the very right -
+- has to overcome obstacles while moving towards the goal at the end of the level at the very right
 ## 1.2 Mockup
 tbd